Got questions? We've got answers.

 The Clinical Research Fastrack course is licensed and approved by multiple state agencies, including the Arizona Board for Private Postsecondary Education.

-Clinical Research Fastrack also offers continuing education activities approved by the Continuing Nursing Education Group, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Clinical Research Fastrack also offers continuing professional development activity, approved by the Georgia Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 The Arizona Department of Veteran’s affairs State Approving Agency (SAA) has approved Clinical Research Fastrack to receive VA benefits for education from the GI Bill and Ch 33 Post 911 funding.